Which events can you attend at the Venice Carnival in 2018?

 The final official activity of the Carnival is the flight of the Lion of San Marco, painted on a large canvas.
 The 12 Marie and the Doge will salute the flag, which is pulled up from the square to the top of the bell tower.
 It starts at 5 PM, after the award ceremony for the winner of the Festa delle Marie.

 There are many masked balls and parties all over Venice, but they are rather expensive to attend.
 They often include dinner, a show and music.
-One of these is the official dinner show and ball organized by the official Carnevale di Venezia, and which is held in the Ca’ Vendramin Calergi.
+One of these is the official dinner show and ball organized by the Carnevale di Venezia, which is held in the Ca’ Vendramin Calergi along Canal Grande.
+A beautiful light show will be projected on the facade.
+If you don’t attend the party inside, you can still admire this part of the event.
+The show will be performed by the international cast of dancers, musicians, performers and actors of Nu’Art Events (who have been organizing the Festa Veneziana and Arsenale Nights in 2016) in costumes designed by Atelier Pietro Longhi.
+According to the program, you can expect a madness mood atmosphere.
 I haven’t attended any of these, so I can’t give you any insights.
 If you have taken part, please share your experience.

 Can’t get enough of Carnevale di Venezia?

 If you are interested in seeing more pictures from Carnival, have a look at my video on YouTube.
 It will certainly make you wonder if you still have time to book a flight to experience it first-hand.
 Alternatively, you can buy the book Venezia in maschera, with great pictures of masks and costumes or read Carnival for the dead, a novel which is set during Carnival.